 In a radiation emergency, officials will monitor the amount of radiation and advise the public what to do.
 When it is safe to leave shelter depends on a number of factors, including distance from the blast, weather conditions, terrain where you are (flat or mountainous), etc.

-As with other potential disasters, it’s important to keep a two-week emergency supply kit that includes 1 gallon of water per day per person, non-perishable food, medication, and other important items.
+As with other potential disasters, it’s important to keep a two-week emergency supply kit that includes 1 gallon of water per day per person and non-perishable food.

 What happens in a nuclear explosion?

 A nuclear explosion is powerful and deadly.
 The initial blast produces an intense flash of light that will blind anyone looking directly at it.
 This is followed by extremely powerful shock waves that will destroy virtually everything in the immediate area and cause massive destruction even miles away, including buildings, roads, airports, harbors, and other infrastructure that the public relies on.
 The explosion also produces intense heat and radiation that can ignite fires and cause severe burns in unprotected people.
 People within 2 to 3 miles of a nuclear blast who are unsheltered are unlikely to survive.